Skip navigation

 “I think with the wind they’re expecting on Thursday, I’d say it seems they’d want to get the greens back to the 10s (on the Stimpmeter),” McIlroy said.
 “There was only gusts of 25 to 30 [Monday], and balls wouldn’t stand on the 11th green.
 That’s where you just have to use a little bit of caution.”

-First-round tee times and groupings for the 126th U.S. Open at Shinnecock Hills.
+First-round tee times and in the 126th U.S. Open after play resumed following a two-hour fog suspension.